EcoGRAPH/ecograph.github.io/epidemia.md

 ![EPIDEMIA forecast graph](/img/EPIDEMIA_diagram_25SEP2020.JPG)<br/>
 *Flowchart of the EPIDEMIA system illustrating the steps for generating a weekly forecast.*

 EPIDEMIA is developed by an interdisciplinary team that includes scientists from the University of Oklahoma along with collaborators from Ethiopian public health agencies, non-governmental organizations, and universities.
 The system has been piloted and tested through a demonstration project in the Amhara region of Ethiopia.
 We are now working with United State Agency for International Development and the U.S. President’s Malaria Initiative to develop a roadmap for scaling up malaria early warning with EPIDEMIA to a national level.
 This work involves evaluating national-level malaria surveillance datasets, using these data to assess malaria environment relationships, upgrading the EPIDEMIA software system, and engaging with a variety of stakeholders in Ethiopia.
 This page provides links to project outputs including software code, documentation, and data.
-More details about the underlying research are provided on our [malaria epidemiology page](http://ecograph.net/malaria/).
 For more information about EPIDEMIA contact Dr. Michael Wimberly, the principal investigator.

 ## Software and Data